๐Ÿ“ Wakehurst Rugby Park, Belrose NSW

 Our Story

-In 1966, a group of Belrose and Frenchs Forest families formed the club to give their children somewhere to play.
-They called it the Belrose Junior Rugby Football Club โ€” three teams, $2 membership, borrowed fields at Lionel Watts Oval shared with the rugby league competition next door.
+Wakehurst Rugby Club began in 1966, when a group of Belrose and Frenchs Forest fathers decided their children needed somewhere to play.
+They formed the Belrose Junior Rugby Football Club โ€” three teams, a $2 season fee, and borrowed fields at Lionel Watts and Bambara Ovals, shared with the rugby league club next door.
+Within a year they renamed it Wakehurst Rugby Club: "Junior" was dropped so senior teams could one day follow, and "Belrose" so the club could belong to the whole Northern Beaches.
+By the second season, 130 boys had signed on.

 1966 Club Founded